ASSOCIATE IN APPLIED SCIENCE DEGREE IN NURSING

 |Percentage of graduates actively seeking employment who obtain employment as a RN within six months of graduation.
 Expected level of achievement 80%.||100%|

 The Nursing program has its own specific application form and process.
-The online application will be available in October 1, 2020, and has a deadline of January 15, 2021.
-In addition, the following pre-requisites must be completed and proof submitted by the postmarked application deadline to be considered.
+The online application will be available in October 1, 2021, and has a deadline of January 15, 2022.
+In addition, the following program requirements must be completed and proof submitted by the postmarked application deadline to be considered.

 Admission to the nursing program is a selective and competitive process.